ihusic1/OnlineVinylStore/README.md

 ## Prerequisites
-Before running the application, make sure you have the following softwares installed:
+Before running the application, make sure you have the following software installed: